Brazil (1985 film): Home media

-A Blu-ray of the 132-minute US version of the movie was released in the US on 12 July 2011 by Universal Pictures.
+A Blu-ray of the 132-minute US version was released on 12 July 2011 by Universal Pictures.
 It contains only that version of the film and no extra features.
+The 142-minute cut was released on Ultra HD Blu-ray and a remastered Blu-ray by Criterion on 4 June 2025.

 Legacy

 Film

-Other films which have drawn inspiration from Brazil's cinematography, art design, and overall atmosphere include Jean-Pierre Jeunet's and Marc Caro's films Delicatessen (1991) and The City of Lost Children (1995), Rocky Morton and Annabel Jankel's Super Mario Bros.
-(1993), the Coen brothers' The Hudsucker Proxy (1994), and Alex Proyas's Dark City (1998).
+Other films that have drawn inspiration from Brazil's cinematography, art design and overall atmosphere include Jean-Pierre Jeunet's and Marc Caro's films Delicatessen (1991) and The City of Lost Children (1995), Rocky Morton and Annabel Jankel's Super Mario Bros.
+(1993), the Coen brothers' The Hudsucker Proxy (1994) and Alex Proyas's Dark City (1998).

 The production design and lighting style of Tim Burton's Batman (1989) have been compared to Brazil.
 Tim Burton and production designer Anton Furst studied Brazil as a reference for Batman.

-The ending of Neil Marshall's The Descent (2005) was greatly inspired by Brazil's, as Marshall explained in an interview:
+The ending of Neil Marshall's The Descent (2005) is inspired by Brazil's, as Marshall explained in an interview:

-Jupiter Ascending (2015) features a scene deliberately designed to resemble the bureaucracy in Brazil, featuring Terry Gilliam in a cameo role and a reference to a "statute 27B-stroke-6".
+Jupiter Ascending (2015) features a scene that is deliberately designed to resemble the bureaucracy in Brazil, featuring Terry Gilliam in a cameo role and a reference to a "statute 27B-stroke-6".

-Star Wars: The Last Jedi (2017) was also heavily inspired by Brazil, both in its production design and its themes.
-The planet of Canto Bight is aesthetically similar to Brazil.
-Both films also share several themes, showing the ambivalence of the wealthy in the face of a world falling apart and a society unaware of the conflict surrounding them.
-A direct reference to the film can be heard when Finn and Rose are arrested for Parking Violation 27B/6, a nod to form 27B/6 without which no work can be done by repairmen of the Department of Public Works.
-Another reference can be heard in the film's soundtrack, as the Canto Bight Theme composed by John Williams briefly samples "Aquarela do Brasil", making it one of the few times that a Star Wars soundtrack incorporated a song from outside the Star Wars universe.

 Television

-Production design of the Time Variance Authority depicted in the Disney+ series Loki was inspired by the "fun sci-fi bureaucracy" and dystopian design elements of Brazil's Ministry of Information.
+Production design of the Time Variance Authority depicted in the Disney+ series Loki is inspired by the "fun sci-fi bureaucracy" and dystopian design elements of Brazil's Ministry of Information.

+In the Rick and Morty episode "The Ricklantis Mixup", the ending of Brazil is referred to through a subplot involving a character who is attempting to escape the wafer factory where he works.
+He is captured but lives with the illusion that he has escaped, as with Lowry.

+In the Futurama episode "How Hermes Requisitioned His Groove Back", Matt Groening and others in the DVD audio commentary cite Brazil as having influenced the depiction of the Central Bureaucracy.